Cleveland-Cliffs (CLF) Stock Declines While Market Improves: Some Information for Investors

-Coming into today, shares of the mining company had lost 19.47% in the past month.
-In that same time, the Basic Materials sector lost 1.64%, while the S&P 500 lost 8.26%.
+Prior to today's trading, shares of the mining company had lost 17% over the past month.
+This has lagged the Basic Materials sector's loss of 0.29% and the S&P 500's loss of 5.73% in that time.

-The investment community will be paying close attention to the earnings performance of Cleveland-Cliffs in its upcoming release.
-In that report, analysts expect Cleveland-Cliffs to post earnings of -$0.55 per share.
-This would mark a year-over-year decline of 405.56%.
-Our most recent consensus estimate is calling for quarterly revenue of $4.67 billion, down 10.11% from the year-ago period.
+Market participants will be closely following the financial results of Cleveland-Cliffs in its upcoming release.
+It is anticipated that the company will report an EPS of -$0.55, marking a 405.56% fall compared to the same quarter of the previous year.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.67 billion, down 10.11% from the year-ago period.

 Investors should also take note of any recent adjustments to analyst estimates for Cleveland-Cliffs.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Recent revisions tend to reflect the latest near-term business trends.
+Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 15.41% lower.
-Currently, Cleveland-Cliffs is carrying a Zacks Rank of #4 (Sell).
+The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 15.41% lower.
+Cleveland-Cliffs presently features a Zacks Rank of #4 (Sell).

 7 Best Stocks for the Next 30 Days